agamanyuk/chatbottle/README.md

-This page will contain information about the technology that backs up the TravelAnswers
+This page will contain information about the technology that backs up the http://travelanswers.co

 ## Foundation Technologies
 * [ASP.NET MVC](http://www.asp.net/mvc/)